Campuses & Facilities

 Mr Henry and Mrs Betty Fricke presented the cottage to the school in 1958 following the death of their son David from Leukaemia.
 David was a member of the school community (Fetherston 1946-1956) and a keen mountain walker.
 The family felt that the cottage would be a fitting tribute to his memory.

-The cottage is situated in Mynydd Llandegai, a small village about 145 miles from Solihull with no shops and about 2 miles south-west of the town of Bethesda.
+The cottage is situated in Mynydd Llandegai, a small village about 145 miles from Solihull with no shops and about two miles south-west of the town of Bethesda.